 DNA2.0 Unlocks the Secret of Truly Optimized Gene Design

 Breakthrough research by DNA2.0, funded by NSF, has identified the design principles by which codons are used to maximize protein expression.
-The surprising results were recently published in PLoS ONE.
+The surprising results were published in PLoS ONE.

 DNA2.0 has used the results of this research to create GeneGPS with its robust gene design algorithms.
 These new design algorithms routinely produce 10-100 times more protein than competing methods.
 DNA2.0 can even guarantee that your gene will express.

 Expression of Recombinant Proteins Depends on Codon Optimization Choice… Make the RIGHT Choice.